-The Great Lakes Science Center may be closed, but that doesn’t mean exploring the wonders of Science, Technology, Engineering and Math (STEM) needs to stop!
-The Science Center’s newest virtual learning forum, Curiosity Corner LIVE! is delivering fun-filled STEM video live tours and demonstrations of cool projects and experiments you can try at home.
+The Great Lakes Science Center is now open, but that doesn’t mean their Curiosity Corner LIVE! videos have stopped!
+With over 100 episodes, Curiosity Corner explores the wonders of Science, Technology, Engineering, and Math (STEM) and delivers fun-filled STEM video live tours and demonstrations of cool projects and experiments you can try at home.
 Tune in to their YouTube Channel every day at 10:30 a.m. for a live, interactive science video every day.

 STAY SOCIAL WHILE PRACTICING SOCIAL DISTANCING

-Just because you’re practicing social distancing doesn’t mean you can’t be social!
-You should regularly check in with family and friends, especially those who may have been self-quarantining for longer periods of time than the rest of us.
+While the world has slowly begun to open back up, practicing social distancing is still highly encouraged.
+If you can’t meet in person yet for one reason or another, it’s still important to regularly check in with family and friends.
 Virtual visits can not only boost your own morale but keeping connected and practicing active listening for the important people in your life can do wonders for helping ease anxiety and stress.

 Tired of watching Netflix alone?
 Start a Netflix Party and watch your favorite TV shows and movies with your friends!
 Netflix Party synchronizes video playback in HD and adds group chat to your favorite Netflix shows.
 One important note: this feature is only available on Google Chrome browsers on desktop or laptop computers.